Release Date: 10/30/2012

-The game is mostly like AC3 such as combat, animations, and the control scheme and whatnot.
-There are some Vita specific features, but they fall flat.
+The game is mostly like AC3 such as combat, animations, the control scheme, and whatnot.
+There are some Vita-specific features, but they fall flat.
 You pickpocket by zooming in on the character and running your finger down the rear touchpad, this makes it very cumbersome.
-You can open letters by pinching the top of the screen and sliding, but the it doesn’t work like it should.
+You can open letters by pinching the top of the screen and sliding, but it doesn’t work like it should.
 There’s even a weird puzzle thing that uses the Vita’s camera by holding it up to the light at a certain angle and turning a dial on the touchscreen.
 This also doesn’t work like it should and is confusing.